UTSA17T/UiPath/_posts/2013-09-18-UiExplorer.markdown

 ### Adding intermediate tags to a selector

 Adding tags is useful when the element you are interested in is hard to identify within the whole app, but easy within the descendants of one of its parents.
-The example I'm using is taken from UiWorkflow; I'm interested in the name of the start-point of workflows (green highlight in first figure).
+The example I'm using is taken from UiPath Studio; I'm interested in the name of the start-point of workflows (green highlight in first figure).

 <table style="table-layout: fixed; width: 100%; margin: 0.7em 0">
 <thead>